YunusKaptan/YunusKaptan/README.md

 I learned basic C# and advanced C# in this course.
 The course covered ADO.NET, Entity Framework, Design Pattern, Enterprise architecture.
 While following these lessons, I developed myself in C# by applying them in small projects.

+## Software Developer Training Camp (C# + ANGULAR)

+A complete course that takes you from the beginning level and makes you ready for any software career.
+Focuses on best practices, clean code and quality code.

 An advanced course that covers topics such as AOP(aspect oriented programming), dependency injection, SOLID principles, design patterns, database relations, SPA(single page